 Bike Week isn't advertised as a kid-friendly event, and is geared towards adults.
 Many of the attractions are more suitable for thrill seekers than casual observers.

-But, if you love bikes, then Daytona Beach Bike Week is your Shangri-La.
-A lot of full-time riders come to Bike Week, but most attendees are actually people who ride to get away from their everyday lives.
+But if you love bikes, then Daytona Beach Bike Week is your Shangri-La.
+Many full-time riders come to Bike Week, but most attendees are people who ride to get away from their everyday lives.
 It's a way to play if just for a couple of days (or for a week!).

 Be sure to keep riding safety in mind, as the traffic level is higher than typical!

-In Daytona, the weather's going to go from spring to summer, so wear your beach day best!
-Shorts, tanks, tees, sandals, and bikinis (and sunblock too!).
+In Daytona, the weather will go from spring to summer, so wear your beach day best!
+Shorts, tanks, tees, sandals, bikinis (and sunblock, too!).